M-Ma999dy/MEGA-Profile-Fokir/README.md

 #
 # About Website :
 -----------------------
-- Languages i Used on the Site HTML, CSS (Display Flex, Position, Hover, @media screen)
+- Languages i Used in This Site HTML, CSS (Display Flex, Position, Hover, @media screen)
 #
 # Website Link :
 ------------------------